AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Threat Evaluation

+Table~\ref{tab:minimax_detail} presents the full per-phase decomposition on Minimax-M2.5.
+Several patterns emerge.
+First, persistence ($\varphi_1$) is near-universal for Vectors~B and~C (0.97 and 1.00 respectively) but drops for Vector~A (0.89), where the agent must first fetch an external URL before modifying its configuration.
+Second, execution ($\varphi_2$) is the primary bottleneck for Vector~A, particularly for P2 (resource exhaustion, $\varphi_2 = 0.54$), whose \texttt{find}-based payload triggers more frequent safety refusals than P1's lightweight \texttt{whoami} or P3's URL-fetch directive.
+Third, all three phases succeed at high rates for Vectors~B and~C, confirming that the supply-chain and direct-instruction pathways establish a fully autonomous infection cycle with minimal attrition.
+With an estimated reproduction number $R_0 = 5 \times 0.84 = 4.20$ at a conservative network degree of $k=5$, an ecosystem populated with Minimax-class agents would reach near-total saturation within approximately 5 interaction cycles.

-\paragraph{Model security variance.} The master matrix highlights a wide spectrum of security postures.
+\paragraph{Ablation across models.} Table~\ref{tab:master_matrix} presents the full $3 \times 3$ matrix across all five models ($n=50$ per cell, 2,250 total trials).
+The matrix reveals a wide spectrum of security postures.
 Kimi-K2.5 ranks as the most secure model (40\% overall ASR), actively resisting across multiple vectors.
-GLM-5 exhibits highly polarised behaviour: it heavily suppresses Vectors A and C but grants near-unconditional trust to the \texttt{SKILL.md} configurations in Vector B (0.90 ASR).
-Conversely, DeepSeek-V3.2 (78\%) and Minimax-M2.5 (84\%) are highly compliant, with failures largely driven by mechanical output parsing issues rather than active safety refusals.
+GLM-5 and Nemotron-3-Super exhibit similar overall ASR (0.56 and 0.56 respectively) but with distinct patterns: GLM-5 heavily suppresses Vectors~A and~C while granting near-unconditional trust to Vector~B (0.90), whereas Nemotron distributes its resistance more evenly across vectors.
+DeepSeek-V3.2 (78\%) and Minimax-M2.5 (84\%) are highly compliant, with failures largely driven by mechanical output parsing issues rather than active safety refusals.
+The inclusion of Nemotron-3-Super, an NVIDIA model with safety training independent from the four OpenRouter models, confirms that the vulnerability is not specific to a particular model family or safety training paradigm.

-\paragraph{Vector and payload dynamics.} Vector B dominates universally, achieving an 81\% aggregate ASR and remaining highly effective even against security-conscious models.
-Furthermore, the payload aggregates (P1: 0.71, P2: 0.64, P3: 0.59) confirm strict payload independence.
-The success of the worm relies entirely on the propagation vector rather than the semantic content of the attack.
+\paragraph{Vector and payload dynamics.} Vector B dominates universally, achieving an 82\% aggregate ASR and remaining highly effective even against security-conscious models.
+Furthermore, the payload aggregates (P1: 0.69, P2: 0.62, P3: 0.57) confirm strict payload independence: the success of the worm relies entirely on the propagation vector rather than the semantic content of the payload.